ninja76/arctic-panda/README.md

-Ruby Astronomical Project (aka fuzzy-lana)
+Ruby Astronomical Project (aka Arctic Panda)
 ================

 RAP is an appliation designed to allow for the easy creation of vector based start maps that can be printed to almost any